-the press because it is an "instrument that [] inform[s] the sovereign public in a democracy of what its governors [are] doing."
-We also protect it because the press turns out to be vital to the flourishing of other non-state institutional actors: groups, associations, and social movements.
+political branches for their own sake.
+We do so in large measure for the sake of the structural benefits they provide.
+98 We protect the press because it is an "instrument that [ ] inform[s] the sovereign public in a democracy of what its governors [are] doing."
+We also protect it because the press turns out to be a vital to the flourishing of another non-state institutional actor: groups, associations, and social movements.
 It is no coincidence that both the press and social movements are institutional branches of the same non-state sphere, one generally labeled "civil society."
 They are separate and distinct branches, to be sure.
-Ideally, the courts would treat them distinctly, in light of the distinct nature and purpose of each civil society institution.
-But they are also closely connected.
+Ideally, the courts would treat them distinctly, in light of the nature and purpose of each separate civil society institution.
+101 But they are also closely connected.
 Both form part of an interlocking web of non-state actors that add life and substance to civil society and public discourse.
-It is thus unsurprising that a decision like Sullivan ends up protecting both institutional actors, both the press and social movements, however implicitly or clumsily.
+It is thus unsurprising that a decision like New York Times v.
+Sullivan ends up protecting both institutional actors, however implicitly or clumsily.